Hospital El Salvador: Conversion and construction

 The University of El Salvador issued a press release upon the facility's inauguration, calling for the hospital to eventually become that university's medical school.
 Since the opening, the transparency court has noted that the health ministry has not allowed auditors to access key areas, such as the morgue, and journalists have not been allowed access to verify that the former convention center has the necessary infrastructure to serve as a hospital.
 In March 2021, the transparency court alerted to the existence of 63 anomalies in the construction process, including an initial lack of wastewater treatment facilities.

 Work on the third and final phase—consisting of entirely new construction—was reported to be slow-moving in October, two months after its planned completion; the government projected it would be in operation by January 2021, though construction work was still ongoing in early March and in early April; despite claims by the Minister of Public Works that it was finished at that time, workers could still be seen on the property.
 The third phase opened on April 13 and was used as a mass vaccination site.

 An article published in The Lancet in December 2020 highlighted the hospital; however, the independent portal Salud con Lupa revealed that the article—in the journal's opinion section—was paid for by the government, which contracted with a consultant, Magdalena Serpa, to promote the facility.
 An April 2021 letter to The Lancet questioned several aspects of the hospital's design.
-It came out in November 2021 that the claimed architect of the hospital had not finished his architecture degree.
+A report in November 2021 alleged that the claimed architect of the hospital had not finished his architecture degree.

+Post-pandemic usage

 As a result of declining COVID-19 cases, in April and May 2022, many doctors and nurses were transferred from the Hospital El Salvador to other medical facilities.
 Also in April, the government proposed converting the hospital into a specialty facility dealing with complex cases; labor unions in the Ministry of Health have noted a lack of transparency or communication with staff.
+The COVID-19 vaccination center closed in August 2022.
+By May 2023, health minister Francisco Alabi reported that there were no patients hospitalized with COVID-19 at the facility.

+With the pandemic's decline, other health ministry functions have moved into the hospital building, including offices for the Ministry of Health's technology team.
+In September 2022, the government announced the creation of a specialty medical school at the hospital.